 Citrix Gateway service for HDX Proxy

-Citrix Gateway service for HDX Proxy provides users with secure remote access to Citrix Virtual Apps and Desktops without having to deploy Citrix Gateway in the on-premises DMZ or reconfigure firewalls.
-The entire infrastructure overhead of managing remote access moves to the cloud and is hosted by Citrix.
+Citrix Gateway service for HDX Proxy provides users with secure remote access to CVAD without having to deploy Citrix Gateway in the on-premises DMZ or reconfigure firewalls.
+Citrix hosts the entire infrastructure overhead of managing remote access in the cloud.

 On-Premises vs. Cloud

-Citrix Virtual Apps and Desktops have served Enterprises well for decades, yet they have additional requirements to provide remote access such as:
+Citrix Virtual Apps and Desktops have served Enterprises well for decades, yet they have extra requirements to provide remote access such as:

 - Implementing and maintaining multiple sites for redundancy